MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/viva-connections.md

 >
 > - Viva Connections was originally announced as the [Home site app](https://techcommunity.microsoft.com/t5/microsoft-sharepoint-blog/the-home-site-app-for-microsoft-teams/ba-p/1714255).
 >
-> - Viva Connections for mobile will become available in Summer 2021 and will include enhancements to the overall configuration and deployment experience.
+> - Viva Connections will become generally available in Fall 2021 and will include enhancements to the overall configuration and deployment experience.
 >
-> - The Viva Connections for desktop PowerShell script in the Microsoft download center will become available on March 31, 2021.
+> - The Viva Connections for desktop PowerShell script in the Microsoft download center became available on March 31, 2021.
 >
 > - The [Viva Connections for desktop PowerShell script](https://www.microsoft.com/download/confirmation.aspx?id=102888) is available now in the [Microsoft download center](https://www.microsoft.com/download/default.aspx).